Eduardo de Acha: Early years

-He was a Madrid native of Basque descent.
-His father, Juan Nicolás de Acha, founded the Ophthalmic Institute of Madrid, which would later be donated to the state.
-To thank this initiative, King Alfonso XIII appointed Alberto de Acha Marquis, eldest son of Juan Nicolás and Eduardo's older brother, with a marquess.
+Acha was born on 13 March 1878 in Madrid as the son of Juan Nicolás de Acha, who founded the Ophthalmic Institute of Madrid, which would later be donated to the state.
+To thank this initiative, King Alfonso XIII appointed Alberto de Acha Marquis de Acha, eldest son of Juan Nicolás and Eduardo's older brother, with a marquesado (a marquisate).